douglaz/psl/Developing-PSL.md

 ### Setting up your environment
 #### Cloning the PSL repository
 If you are already comfortable using [Git](http://git-scm.com/) and you don't want or need to push commits to GitHub, then you can just clone the PSL repository.
+Otherwise, this [short primer on some Git essentials | Using Git] may be useful.

 For read-only access:
 ```